For a stalking arm you need an easy-to-handle rifle that can deliver a bullet accurately and handle the British weather

 The .270 cartridge may seem an odd calibre to choose for a lightweight rifle, as it is no slouch in terms of ballistics, and controversy still reigns over whether the 130-grain or 150-grain bullet weights are best.

-I wanted to take a pragmatic look at a range of weights and styles.
-I had no factory ammunition to hand, so I reloaded my own.
+I decided to take a practical look at a range of weights and styles.
+I reloaded my own ammunition as I had no factory ammunition.

 Starting with a Lee die and Winchester brass, I prepped 50 cases prior to reloading.